We grew up on fresh air and independence.

 Leadership over 50 truly is the face of the baby boomer woman.
 The baby boomer woman who, in her second act, has money to spend, time to do the things she wants, and a desire to leave a legacy to her grandchildren.

 I like to say women create magic out of old boxes and string.
 That may date me.
 Talking about old boxes and string, which were things we would find in the attic, all those years ago.
 When it rained and we were stuck inside, we all clamored into our attics to see what trouble we could get into.
 Old boxes.
 String.
 Old books.
 Old clothes.
-The attics of our youth were jammed with content we used to act out the story of the day.
+The attics of our youth were jammed with boxes of old stuff we used to act out the story of the day.

 Yes, sometimes we ask for help.
 In the right moments, we ask for help.
 We know we can’t do it all.
 So, we bring on people who can guide us over the rough spots.